chipguyhere/SimplDiagnosticSend/README.md

 the ```:``` versus ```!``` flag will inform how updates are pushed.
 Basically, messages with the ```:``` flag will not be updated if the identical value already exists as a "retained" message on the MQTT server (but messages with the ```!``` flag will unconditionally be sent as immediate updates).

+The Python script will automatically disconnect and reconnect both sides whenever it loses connection with _either_ the MQTT server or the Crestron TCP Server socket.
+This causes a repeat of the entire synchronization process for all retained values to ensure nothing has been missed during a loss of contact with either side.

 Desktop apps including "MQTT Explorer" (Mac app store) are great for observing an MQTT server in real time.